cheomanigua/webdevdocs/content/git.md

 Add files to the local respository by making a snapshot of the of the current state of the directory as per files added in the staging area.

-#### git reset HEAD [filename]
+#### git reset --soft HEAD^

-Removes file from the local repository.
+Removes file from the local repository and puts it again in the staging area.

 #### git push

-Pushes the new commits to the remote repository.
+Pushes the new commits in the local repository to the remote repository.

 #### git pull